vasspilka/micro_words/README.md

 ### Ruleset & Mechanics

-As explained earlier how can an explorer act and how the artefacts reacts as well as various other characteristics of the world are defined by the world ruleset.
+As explained earlier how an explorer can act and how the artefacts reacts as well as various other characteristics of the world are defined by the world ruleset.
 However to better understand what the ruleset actually does lets explore the mechanics.

 The explorer can move across the world field, on each step the "land" below him (lets call it a field) can have a piece of content or be empty.
-On empty fields the explorer can create new pieces of content (artefacts) however on fields that there are existing artefacts the explorer can interact with them.
+On empty fields the explorer can place pieces of content (artefacts) they have and on fields that already have placed artefacts the explorer can interact with them.

 Overall how interactions happen is that a user will receive a set of actions that they can do at this moment to the artefact.
 When they do an action the artefact will do a reaction that in turn affects the explorer.